Call us0333 370 4333

 Whilst attendance is ‘voluntary’ in the normal meaning and suggests that there exists an option as to whether or not it is necessary to attend, the reality is that refusal to attend may well result in arrest.

-It is all too easy to dismiss the potential seriousness and far-reaching consequences of such an interview and to be lulled into a false sense of security.
+It is all too easy to dismiss the potential seriousness and far-reaching consequences of such a police interview and to be lulled into a false sense of security.
 At the interview, the police interviewer(s) will be seeking to substantiate the suspicions they hold.

-Accordingly, the support of an experienced police station solicitor is essential as, inter alia, they will seek from the police ‘Pre- Interview Disclosure’ which is designed to indicate the nature of the suspicions held by the police.
+Accordingly, the support of an experienced police station solicitor is essential as, amongst other things, they will seek from the police ‘Pre- Interview Disclosure’ which is designed to indicate the nature of the suspicions held by the police.

 Why are voluntary interviews offered?

-Voluntary interviews may be offered for several reasons including:
+Voluntary police interviews may be offered for several reasons including:

 • the police will be hoping that you will be more relaxed, less ‘on guard’ and more cooperative, if you are not under arrest,